Paradais - Reading Guide

 Inside a luxury housing complex, two misfit teenagers sneak around and get drunk.
 Franco Andrade, lonely, overweight, and addicted to porn, obsessively fantasizes about seducing his neighbour - an attractive married woman and mother.
 Meanwhile Polo, the community’s gardener, dreams about quitting his gruelling job and fleeing his overbearing mother and their narco-controlled village.
 As each face the impossibility of getting what they think they deserve, together Franco and Polo hatch a mindless and macabre scheme.

-About the AuthorFernanda Melchor, born in Veracruz, Mexico, in 1982, is a writer and journalist who lives and works in Puebla.
+About the AuthorFernanda Melchor has been nominated twice for the International Booker Prize - longlisted in 2022 and shortlisted in 2020.
+She born in Veracruz, Mexico, in 1982, is a writer and journalist who lives and works in Puebla.

 I wanted to explore the fact that violence is not something that’s exclusively tied to misery or poverty, but something that could also be born in the heart of “paradise”— Fernanda Melchor, author of Paradais